 - If the length of time offered for interviews or drop-in appointments is insufficient to meet individual needs, extra time can be arranged at the time of booking.

 - Where appropriate, referral to specialist agencies will be made.

 - Where appropriate, issues of disclosing disability will be addressed in careers guidance and supporting information made available.

 - Careers workshops are available to all students.
 If handouts and materials are required in alternative formats (e.g. large print, coloured paper or audio tape) they will be provided, if requested by the student at the time of booking the workshop.

 - If attendance at workshops is difficult, electronic versions can be made available.

 - All Careers staff are responsible for encouraging good practice in our work.

-- The University of Abertay Dundee Career Development Centre is a member of AGCAS, the Association of Graduate Careers Advisory Services, which has a disabilities sub-committee.
+- Abertay University's Career Development Centre is a member of AGCAS, the Association of Graduate Careers Advisory Services, which has a disabilities sub-committee.
 Staff therefore have access to specialists on a range of disabilities.

 - All Careers staff have attended an introductory Disability Awareness session.